orangenapple/gatsby-ghtest/content/parts/footnote.md

 title: footnote
 ---

-A guide from Africa Farmers Club
+A guide made with care from Africa Farmers Club